 Do you appreciate the King James Version of the Bible?
-If so, you will appreciate the 1537 Matthew Bible: few people know that it formed the base of the KJV.
-Computer studies show that the KJV kept over 80% of the New Testament Bible translation by William Tyndale as contained in the Matthew Bible.
-And surprisingly, though Tyndale worked almost 80 years before the KJV, his translation is easier to understand.
+If so, you will appreciate the 1537 Matthew Bible, which formed the base of the KJV.
+Few people are aware, but computer studies show that the KJV kept over 80% of the New Testament Bible translation by William Tyndale from the Matthew Bible.
+Thus when you read the Matthew Bible, the truths, beauty, and style will be familiar.
+However, though it is almost 80 years older than the KJV, the Matthew Bible is easier to understand.

 What Is the Matthew Bible Translation?